blling/git-cmd/git-diffrepository-synbranch.md

 // Confirm branches and it`s related remote
 git branch -avv

-// Here assume we want to merge "forigin/master" branch into current local branch
+// Here assume we want to merge `forigin/master` branch into `master-merge` branch
 git merge `forigin/master`
+git add .
+git commit -m `'xxxxxx'`

-// When there is no conflict then check out master and do merge and delete `master-merge` branch
+// When there is no conflict then checkout `master` , do merge and delete `master-merge` branch
 git checkout `master`
 git merge `master-merge`
 git branch -d `master-merge`